 Dr. Braasch's Knowledge Acquisition Lab, responsibilities included administration of survey-based studies, monitoring of human participants, and coding and understanding open response answers reflecting task-specific knowledge.

 HONORS SENIOR THESIS | UNIVERSITY OF MEMPHIS | MENTOR: DR. JASON BRAASCH

 Thesis: Predicting Vaccine Belief Change Using Clusters.
 Responsibilities of the project include transcribing audio recordings from a think-aloud study, analyzing the resulting text using word analysis software, aggregating the data from the analyses using a cluster algorithm, and comparing the resulting clusters.

 THE UNIVERSITY OF MEMPHIS

-In May of 2020, I will receive a B.A. in Psychology with a concentration in Cognitive Psychology and minor in Computer Science.
-I will graduate Summa Cum Laude with University Honors.
+I received a B.A. in Psychology with a concentration in Cognitive Psychology and minor in Computer Science and graduated Summa Cum Laude, University Honors with Thesis, Honors in Psychology.